-That Tiffany song.
-You know the one.
-Sixth grade.
-The first time I stood in close physical proximity to a female who didn’t birth me and in a way that would’ve said, “Hey there, beautiful,” if a chubby boy in a peach knit cardigan sweater and a regrettable volume of Drakkar Noir could have emanated such a brand of clumsy middle school pre-sexual energy.
+There I stood for the first time in close physical proximity to a female who didn’t birth me and in a way that would’ve said, “Hey there, beautiful,” if a chubby boy in a peach knit cardigan sweater and a regrettable volume of Drakkar Noir could have exuded such a brand of clumsy middle school pre-sexual energy.

 My 10-year-old daughter has her first school dance this Friday evening, a sock hop with music from her grandparents’ heyday on the cutting-a-rug circuit.
-She’s over the moon with excitement.
-As am I, for her.
-She’s said that some kids are asking each other to the dance, less a date, from what I understand, as it is a ritual of accompaniment.
-No one wants to be alone.
+She’s over the moon with excitement, as am I, for her.

-She has asked a friend, a girl, if she’s going and if she’d “go with her.”
-It’s charming in its formality but it’s likely that none of the fifth graders will have full dance cards before their bow-ties are straightened by moms who’ll find it damn near impossible to keep their hands from shaking long enough to capture a single clear iPhone photo to commemorate the night and before car doors swing open and glittering silver-and-black shoes clatter down the concrete walkway to the grade school gym while dads drive back home in cars emptied of their most precious cargo.
+This dance will be charming in its formality.
+Bow ties will be straightened by moms who’ll find it damn near impossible to keep their hands from shaking long enough to capture a single clear iPhone photo to commemorate the night.
+Car doors will swing open and glittering silver-and-black shoes will clatter down the concrete walkway to the grade school gym while dads drive back home in cars emptied of their most precious cargo.
+I think we’re alone now.
+There doesn’t seem to be anyone around.

 Those will be memories worth letting soak in for a quarter century or more.